clone95/clone95/README.md

 - 👯 I’m looking to collaborate on literally everything you can think about!

 - 📫 How to reach me:
-    - Send an e-mail to giacomo.ciarlini.italy@gmail.com
+    - Send an e-mail to giacomociarlini@datapizza.tech
     - connect with
         - on [LinkedIn](https://www.linkedin.com/in/giacomo-ciarlini-34669586/)
         - on [Instagram](https://www.instagram.com/giacomociarlini/)